ninypops/personal/content/posts/2020-09-15---How-Do-You-Wanna-Do-This.md

 slug: how-do-you-wanna-do-this
 draft: false
 socialImage: /media/how-do-you-wanna-do-this.jpg
-title: How Do You Wanna Do This?
+title: How do you wanna do this?
 date: 2020-09-15T20:41:36.351Z
 description: Creating a new website presented the opportunity to explore new frameworks but I really wasn't ready for just how many there were to choose